-Due to technical difficulties the expected update to mid-year population estimates for Tables JSA01, JSA03, LI01, LI03 and LI05 for local and unitary authorities, Local Enterprise Partnerships (LEPS), NUTS, regions and countries; and regions and countries in Tables LI02, LI02.1, LI04, JSA02 and JSA02.1, will not take place this month (see note 2).
+Tables JSA01, JSA03, LI01, LI03, LI05, CC01 and CC02 have been updated with the latest 2014 mid-year population estimates for local and unitary authorities, Local Enterprise Partnerships (LEPS), NUTS, regions and countries.
+The population estimates for regions and countries in Tables LI02, LI02.1, LI04, JSA02 and JSA02.1 have also been updated.
+These population estimates are used in the calculation of Claimant Count and JSA proportions, and jobs densities.